jakobkhansen/journal.nvim/README.md

 <details>
 <summary>Date range in week template</summary>

-The following configuration will generate the date range for the week entry type.
+The following configuration will generate the date range in the template of the
+<code>week</code> entry type.
 This configuration generates headers such as:

 <code># Week 22 - Monday 27/05 -> Sunday 02/06</code>.